This Weeks Draw!

 These programs help youth reach their full potential and help them avoid many risk-taking behaviors.
 Children and youth who are matched with a volunteer stay in school longer, get better grades and are less likely to offend.
 In short, they are happier, more productive and better behaved.
 Think back to when you were growing up and ask yourself if a mentor in your life helped shape the person you are today?
 We know mentorship is not a luxury… it’s a necessity!

 The local agency awards Bursaries to “Little Brothers & Little Sisters” who go on to attend college, trade schools and university.
 The average bursary is $1,000 per year for up to 4 years.
 Bursaries are not based on grades but are awarded to those with financial barriers and who have the determination to succeed.

-Through our “Healthy Living Fund”, we distribute thousands of dollars to local children & youth in our programs facing financial barriers to provide them opportunities to thrive through mentorship.
+Through our “Mentoring Matters Fund”, we distribute thousands of dollars to local children & youth in our programs facing financial barriers to provide them opportunities to thrive through mentorship.
 These funds assist in the costs to participate in voice, guitar, piano lessons, summer camps, karate, cubs, fitness classes, sports, and more.

 We plan and host monthly events and activities for the families involved in BBBS to introduce children & youth to new experiences, and there is never a cost to the family.
 These activities often extend to the greater community as we sponsor free swims through the summer, movie nights at Victoria Park, and some other annual events.